 4. Look out for wild boar

 This is a bit of a weird one isn’t it?
 Nevertheless, there are A LOT of wild boar in the Forest of Dean.
-You can find plenty of information about them on the Forestry Commission Website.
 However, the main thing to remember is never to approach them, particularly when they are with young.

 They can’t see very well but will hear or smell you.
 If you move towards them, they may perceive this as aggression and charge you.
 Dogs have been attacked by wild boar in the forest so it is wise to keep them on a lead.
 It is rare to see wild boar as they tend to keep out of the way of humans.
 However, we were chatting to someone on our bike ride who had just seen a sow and ten hoglets crossing the path.